heroku/heroku-guardian/README.md

 Heroku Guardian was a tool that was created out of a need to further enable engineers with the ability to validate their configurations against a security baseline.
 When using any PaaS or platform to run your infrastructure or code, applying security best practice is a must.
 The Heroku platform itself has some great functionality built in to further reduce any potential attack surface that may be used by attackers.

-This tool was created from inspiration taken from [Etienne Stalmans](https://github.com/staaldraad) while working on our own internal tooling used for validating Heroku security.
+This tool was created by inspiration taken from [Etienne Stalmans](https://github.com/staaldraad) while working on our own internal tooling used for validating Heroku security.

 # What does Guardian check for?